 Sky litter is a danger to animals.
 Email your local council today to urge them to implement a ban on the release of sky lanterns and balloons.

 An estimated 200,000 sky lanterns are sold and released each year in the UK.
-As the popularity of these items increase, so does the risk to wildlife.
+As the popularity of these items increases, so does the risk to wildlife.
 Sky lanterns can cause injury and suffering to animals and have a devastating impact on the environment.

 There have been reports of animals becoming entangled in these lanterns and becoming injured trying to free themselves, which will cause extreme stress and suffering.